liveanddeadcat/Yuchen-s-little-spectral-flow-/README.md

 ## Get started
 You need to get a few things ready before you start using scripts in this repo:
 1. R, Rstudio, install all the packages
-2. A machine that has >8G RAM and a fair CPU
+2. A machine that has >4G RAM and a fair CPU
 3. Have run your single-stained controls, full-stained sample, unstained sample and have the .fcs files
-4. Go to an easy UI software (you can do gating in R but it is truly easier in flowjo, FCSExpress etc.), gate reference controls positive and negative populations, export as .fcs store all of these in a folder \ref controls.
+4. Go to an easy UI (flowjo, FCSExpress if you have license.
+I found CytoExploreR by RGLab useful for gating in R), gate reference controls positive and negative populations, export as .fcs.
+Store them in a folder \ref controls.
 Name them accordingly, e.g. CD3_BV650_neg, CD3_BV650_pos
-5. If you like, gate the unstained sample by the size gate, and export as .fcs, store it in \af
+5. If you like, gate the unstained sample by the size gate, and export as .fcs, store it in \af.
+You can explore using multiple AFs too.
+Just add more AF parameters in your model.
 6. Start with the OLS unmixing script!
 Enjoy your time not having to book analysis PCs :P

 ## Compare the spectral profiles